2 Tools for Working With Simulation

 print(demand)

 In the code above, the inner conditional checks whether the titles are either Frankenstein or Dracula.
 If so, the random binomial number is drawn with the probability \(0.9\).
 If not, it is drawn with probability \(0.7\).
 The for loop, goes through all the books in the series and adds a simulated demand.
-You can quickly realize that this becomes very efficient if the bookstore has an extensive collection of books.
 Below is our data frame with the new simulated values.

 (MS<-data.frame(Books=c("Frankenstein","Dracula",